Elanarcy/elanarcy/README.md

 ### 🚀 About Me

 Hey there!
-I'm **ElanarcyNode**, a passionate node runner diving deep into the world of blockchain testnets and decentralized infrastructure.
+I'm **Elanarcy**, a passionate node runner diving deep into the world of blockchain testnets and decentralized infrastructure.
 My mission is to build, test, and contribute to the future of Web3 with robust nodes and innovative projects.

 - 🔭 **Currently working on**: Running nodes and exploring testnets for cutting-edge blockchain protocols.
 - 🌱 **Learning**: Mastering Docker from A to Z to streamline node deployments.